 If disclosure of Confidential Information is, in the opinion of the receiving party’s legal counsel, required by law or regulations, or order of any judicial or administrative body having jurisdiction over the receiving party, its subsidiaries or affiliates, the receiving party shall promptly notify the disclosing party of such requirement so that the disclosing party may challenge the requirement or seek an appropriate protective order or other appropriate remedy.
 In the event that the Confidential Information must be disclosed, and a protective order or other remedies is not obtained, such disclosure shall be made solely for the required purpose and shall be limited to that portion of the Confidential Information legally required to be disclosed.
 In such event, the receiving party shall use reasonable efforts to have the information so disclosed treated confidentially by the entity to which such disclosure is made.

-All Confidential Information (and copies, summaries and digests thereof) disclosed to the receiving party pursuant to this Agreement shall be and remain the sole and exclusive property of the disclosing party and shall be returned to the disclosing party within thirty (30) days after the termination of this Agreement or upon the request of the disclosing party, whichever shall first occur.
+All Confidential Information (and copies, summaries and digests thereof) disclosed to the receiving party pursuant to this Agreement shall be and remain the sole and exclusive property of the disclosing party and shall be returned to the disclosing party or destroyed within thirty (30) days after the termination of this Agreement or upon the request of the disclosing party, whichever shall first occur.
 Disclosure by the disclosing party to the receiving party of Confidential Information shall not be construed as granting a license or any other right with respect to such Confidential Information.
 Nothing in this Agreement, however, shall be construed so as to require the receiving party to return to the disclosing party analyses performed by the receiving party incorporating Confidential Information, however the receiving party shall be obligated to retain such analyses in a manner consistent with this Agreement.

-For a one-(1) year period after Enron’s refusal to pursue a Project proposed to it by Spectrum, Enron agrees that it will not attempt to independently, or in concert with a third party(ies), develop said Project(s).
+For a one-(1) year period after Enron’s refusal to pursue a Project proposed to it by Spectrum, Enron agrees that it will not attempt to independently, or in concert with a third party(ies), develop said Project.

 The receiving party acknowledges and agrees that divulgence or unauthorized use of the Confidential Information could damage the disclosing party, the amount of damages suffered by the disclosing party as a result of unauthorized disclosure or use of the Confidential Information could be difficult to ascertain, and that the disclosing party shall be entitled, in addition to all the other remedies available to it, to injunctive or other equitable relief to prevent or remedy a breach of this Agreement or any part of it, if necessary.